xilution/xilution-graphql-backend-example/README.md

 The Apollo Playground is not available when running in Fox because the Docker image was build in production mode,
 1. The GraphQL endpoint can by accessed at `https://{fox-instance-id}.prod.fox.integration.xilution.com/graphql`.
+    * Requires Authentication.
+See Example GraphQL Queries and Mutations / Authentication above.

 ### Restart the Fox Instance